+CHAPTER THREE Biographical Statements and Epithets 165

+I. The Royal Barber Si-Bast 165

+II.
+The Butler Neferperet 166

+III.
+The "Soldier" and Lieutenant-General Amun-em-heb 167

+IV.
+The Construction Engineer Minmose 173

+V. The Keeper of the Seal and Superintendent of the

+Gold Lands, Sen-nufer 174

+VI.
+The Great Whmw of the King Antef 176

+PART THREE

+HISTORICAL ANALYSIS

-CHAPTER ONE The Early 18th Dynasty 185
+Chapter One The Early 18th Dynasty 185

-CHAPTER Two The Nature and Size of the Expeditionary
+Chapter Two The Nature and Size of the Expeditionary

 Force 195

-CHAPTER THREE Rates of Speed on the March and the
+Chapter Three Rates of Speed on the March and the

 Transit Corridors into Asia 202

-CHAPTER FOUR The Battle of Megiddo: The Growth of
+Chapter Four The Battle of Megiddo: The Growth of 200

 the Tradition 206

-CHAPTER FIVE The Problem of the 2nd through 4th
+Chapter Five The Problem of the 2nd through 4th 010

 Campaigns 210

 CHAPTER SIX The Strategy of Years 29 to 31 217

-Chapter Seven The Eighth Campaign (Year 33) 220
+CHAPTER SEVEN The Eighth Campaign (Year 33) 220

-CHAPTER EIGHT The Political Configuration of Syria and
+CHAPTER EIGHT The Political Configuration of Syria and 229

 Mittani's Riposte 229

-CHAPTER NINE The Strategy of Years 36-42: Retrenchment

 and Diplomacy 233

-CHAPTER TEN The Uprising of Year 42 238
+Chapter Ten The Uprising of Year 42 238

-CHAPTER ELEVEN Military Activity in Asia between
+Chapter Eleven Military Activity in Asia between 430

 Years 42 and 53 241

-CHAPTER TWELVE The Exactions of the Conquered 245
+Chapter Twelve The Exactions of the Conquered 245

-CHAPTER THIRTEEN Diplomatic Gifts from Foreign
+Chapter Thirteen Diplomatic Gifts from Foreign 415

 Powers 250

-CHAPTER FOURTEEN The Beginnings of the Administration
+Chapter Fourteen The Beginnings of the Administration 400

 of the Northern Lands 255

 Epilogue 258

 Index 261